18F/culper/README.md

 - [docker-compose][20]
 - [make](https://www.gnu.org/software/make/)

-For more information on licenses and third-party source code please refer to the [dependencies](docs/DEPENDENCIES.md) documentation.
+For more information on licenses and third-party source code, use a tool like [this one](https://github.com/bmallred/licenses).

 #### Clone all things